 The Retirement Tax Trap: How to Protect Your Income From Tax Concentration Risk

 Most retirement planning conversations focus on growth, investment allocation, and long-term returns.
-Far fewer address how retirement income will actually be taxed.
+But far fewer address how retirement income will actually be taxed.
+That gap creates a hidden vulnerability for many high earners who are doing all the “right” things today but may face unintended consequences later.
 One of the most overlooked structural risks in a retirement income strategy is tax concentration risk.
 In this article, we will examine how high cash value whole life insurance can create tax diversification, improve income flexibility, and reduce exposure to future tax uncertainty.

 Introduction